Intro to Continuous Integration, Continuous Delivery, and Continuous Deployment

 Continuous Integration vs Continuous Delivery

 As appears from the description above, continuous integration is simply the process of integrating changes made to the code into a mainline code base.
-For this, developers use platform specifically designed for this purpose.
+For this, developers use a code such as CodeBuild specifically designed for this purpose.

 Continuous Integration vs Continuous Deployment

-The differences between continuous integration and continuous deployment are largely similar to the difference mentioned above.
-The further difference is that continuous deployment deploys changes to the customers automatically without any human intervention.
+The differences between Continuous Integration and Continuous Deployment are largely similar to the differences mentioned above.
+The further difference is that Continuous Deployment deploys changes to the customers automatically without any human intervention.

 Continuous Delivery vs Continuous Deployment